Give thanks and make your own gifts: Boycotting Black Friday

 We are dying of consumption, and it is time we all followed Tom Hodgkinson's proclamation: "Stop consuming, start producing!"

 When we use our gifts and develop them and when we see others using our gifts, then Thanksgiving is easy -- we can celebrate, relax and enjoy Earth’s bounty.
 We can welcome those tired of buying and wasting.
 We must be producers and co-producers.
 Give thanks for creation, give thanks for creativity -- give your gifts.

 Story by Ragan Sutterfield.
 This article originally appeared in Plenty in November 2008.
-The story was added to MNN.com in November 2009.
+The story was added to MNN.com.